Alternatives

 Cyfe is a business dashboard app that helps you easily monitor your business data from one place and make better decisions.

-You can pull data from 100+ integrations including social media, email, SEO, and sales and finance tools.
-You can also bring in custom data via .CSV, Google Sheets, SQL, private URL, or push API.
+You can pull data from 100+ integrations, including social media, email, SEO, and sales and finance tools.
+You can also bring in custom data via CSV, Google Sheets, SQL, private URL, or push API.

 To build visualizations, you can start from their dashboard templates or pre-built widgets.
-The platform also comes with “Embedded Analytics” where you can take an entire dashboard or a widget and embed it to emails, webpages, or applications.
+The platform also comes with “Embedded Analytics” where you can take an entire dashboard or a widget and embed it into emails, webpages, or applications.

 Key Features

-• Built-in keyword tracking tool
+• Built-in keyword ranking tool (Google, Yahoo, Bing)

 Cyfe Reviews from Real Users

-“Nice look and feel…Very basic data sources work okay.”
+"Very basic data sources work okay."
 (Source)

 Cyfe pricing